swizzin/docs.swizzin.ltd/docs/applications/ombi.md

 ## How to Access

-After installation, Ombi will be availabe at the following web address: `https://<hostname.ltd>/ombi`
+After installation, Ombi will be available at the following web address: `https://<hostname.ltd>/ombi`

 ## Service Management